Arqam-M-Mousa/LogForge/README.md

 Aggregations with message or attribute filters use the partitioned raw log table because those predicates cannot be answered by the service/level rollup.

 Aggregation results are cached in memory for five seconds with a maximum of 256 entries.
 Cache keys include all filter and range values.
-Randomized benchmark ranges generally produce cache misses by design.

 ## Retention